VirtoCommerce/vc-platform/docs/index.md

 In our work, we always try to use advanced technologies.
 Our decision to choose technologies described below was the result of our extensive experience working with Microsoft products.

 Virto Commerce uses following stack of technologies:
+* .NET 6

-* ASP.NET Core
+* ASP.NET Core 6
-* EF Core as primary ORM
+* Entity Framework Core as primary ORM
 * ASP.NET Core Identity for authentication and authorization
 * OpenIddict for OAuth authorization
-* WebPack as primary design/runtime bundler and minifier
 * Swashbuckle.AspNetCore.SwaggerGen for Swagger docs and UI
 * SignalR Core for push notifications
-* AngularJS  primary framework for SPA
+* Vue as primary framework for SPA
-* HangFire for run background tasks
+* HangFire for run background tasks and more